Ontario and Canada Legal Rights Explained

 Each Additional Dependent ............ $ 500

-It is beyond the range of the current program to explain all the ODSP asset exemptions, but they are typically similar to those of welfare, and if anything are more generous to the recipient.
-One major difference is the treatment of Trust Funds [see s.6(d): "Trust Funds: Trust Funds and ODSP", below].
+ODSP asset exemptions are covered in Ch.8 of the Isthatlegal.ca ODSP Legal Guide.
+They are typically similar in nature to those of welfare, though more generous.
+One major difference is the treatment of Trust Funds [see s.6(e): "Trust Funds: Trust Funds and ODSP", below].

 However these ODSP asset caps only apply in this fashion once per benefit unit.
-During any subsequent ODSP applications by any member of the benefit unit the normal OWA asset limits apply (above) [Reg s.38(2)(3)].
+During any subsequent ODSP applications by any member of the benefit unit (even the same one that originally applied) the normal OWA asset limits apply (above) [Reg s.38(2)(3)].

 (b) Reimbursement Agreement

-When a benefit unit is taking advantage of this provision, the administrator may require - as a condition of granting assistance - a written reimbursement agreement - such that if the member of the benefit unit ultimately loses the ODSP application then their welfare assistance will be retroactively re-assessed according to the welfare asset caps [Reg s.15.1].
+When a benefit unit is taking advantage of this provision, the administrator may require - as a condition of granting assistance - a written reimbursement agreement - such that if the member of the benefit unit ultimately loses the ODSP application then their welfare assistance will be retroactively re-assessed according to the welfare asset caps [Reg s.15.1], likely resulting in an overpayment assessment.

 • the value of the assets in excess of the regular OWA asset cap, calculated at the day of final disposition of the ODSP application.

-For example, take a case where through an eight month period that ODSP eligibility was being decided a single person benefit unit had $2000 worth of assets, and collected welfare of $4480 (8 x $560).
-The total assistance received under the ODSP asset rules was $4288 more than they would have received under the welfare asset rules (which would have been zero), but the payback required is only ($2000 - $560) or $1440.
+For example, take a case where through an eight month period that an ODSP application was being decided a single person benefit unit had $2000 worth of assets, and collected welfare of $4792 (8 x $599).
+The total assistance received under the ODSP asset rules was $4792 more than they would have received under the welfare asset rules (which would have been zero), but the payback required is only ($2000 - $599) or $1401.
 If the agreement to reimburse is not honoured, the amount owing shall be assessed as an overpayment (see Ch.9: "Administrator Decisions").

 4. Asset Exemptions